BestTimesToVisit.com Logo

 packing

 Pack layers, layers, and more layers!
-The Salar can be freezing at night and surprisingly warm during the day, especially under the strong sun.
-Think thermal base layers, fleece, and a windproof outer shell.
-Don't forget sunglasses and a wide-brimmed hat – the glare off the salt flats is intense and can lead to sunburn even on cloudy days.
+The Salar can be freezing at night and surprisingly warm during the day, especially with the sun reflecting off the salt.
+Think thermal base layers, a fleece or down jacket, and a windproof outer shell.
+Don't forget sunglasses and a wide-brimmed hat – the glare is intense!

 money